minoobeyzavi/Transpara/inmation/README.md

 #### Questions

-* Why is default do not persist in persisting mode?
+* Why is persisting mode set to "do not persist" by default?
 * Why does Stefan’s script set values to NA at connector restart?
 * Can hierarchy be non-alphabetical?